phuria/about-me/README.md

 Design and creating simple pages using Bootstrap and Foundation frameworks.
 Experience in creating their own ORM or MVC frameworks.
-Experience the creation of a simple multithreaded applications in opraciu of ptheards.
 Experience in administration and moderation thematic forums (phpBB and vBuilletin).
 Experience in games development (using Vallheru engine).
 Experience in developing basic Android applications.